GeorgeSchiro/GetCert2/README.md

 -   Software is totally self-contained (EXE is its own setup)

-**GetCert2** is essentially an automation front-end for "ACME-PS".
-"ACME-PS" is an excellent tool.
+**GetCert2** is essentially an automation front-end for 'ACME-PS'.
+'ACME-PS' is an excellent tool.
 That said, you can replace it with any other PowerShell capable ACME protocol tool you might prefer instead.
 Such a change would be made in the profile file like everything else (see -AcmePsPath, -ScriptStage1, etc. below).

-Note: since wildcard (ie. star) certificates are no longer considered "security best-practice" (see [What vulnerabilities could be caused by a wildcard SSL cert?](https://security.stackexchange.com/questions/8210/what-vulnerabilities-could-be-caused-by-a-wildcard-ssl-cert), **GetCert2** doesn't include support for them.
+Note: since wildcard (ie. star) certificates are no longer considered 'security best-practice' (see [What vulnerabilities could be caused by a wildcard SSL cert?](https://security.stackexchange.com/questions/8210/what-vulnerabilities-could-be-caused-by-a-wildcard-ssl-cert), **GetCert2** doesn't include support for them.

-Note: anything from the profile (see "Options and Features" below) can be passed thru any -ScriptStage snippet to PowerShell as a string token of the form: {-KeyName}.
+Note: anything from the profile (see 'Options and Features' below) can be passed thru any -ScriptStage snippet to PowerShell as a string token of the form: {-KeyName}.
 Here's an example:

     New-ACMEAccount $state -EmailAddresses "{-ContactEmailAddress}" -AcceptTOS